tmtsoftware/csw/docs/src/main/services/time.md

 :   @@snip [JSchedulerExamples.java](../../../../examples/src/main/java/csw/time/JSchedulerExamples.java) { #schedule-once-with-actorRef }

 ### Schedule Periodically
 Schedules a task to execute periodically at the given interval.
 The task is executed once immediately without any initial delay followed by periodic executions.
-In case you do not want to start scheduling immediately, you can use the overloaded method  for `schedulePeriodically()` with `startTime` as shown in following examples.
+In case you do not want to start scheduling immediately, you can use the overloaded method  for `schedulePeriodically()` with `startTime` as shown in the next example.

 Scala
 :   @@snip [SchedulerExamples.scala](../../../../examples/src/main/scala/csw/time/SchedulerExamples.scala) { #schedule-periodically }